huyingjie/notebook/source/neuroscience/depression.md

 ![](/figs/neuroscience/hippocampus5.jpg)
 ![](/figs/neuroscience/hippocampus6.gif)

 **People with depression often have trouble remembering happier times but have no problem recalling sad events.
-This memory bias is because of the hippocamus.**
+This memory bias is because of the hippocampus.**

 location: adjacent to the amygdala
 function:

 * turn short-term memory into long-term memories

-  * particulary save emotional memories
+  * particularly save emotional memories
   * **problematic in depression, because the new memories hippocampus forms will skew to the negative**
-* central to **context-dependent memory**: the fact that it's eaiser to remember things that relate closely to your current situation
+* central to **context-dependent memory**: the fact that it's easier to remember things that relate closely to your current situation

-  example: It's eaiser to recall memories from undergraduate days if you are vising your old college campus, because the context is the same
+  example: It's eaiser to recall memories from undergraduate days if you are visiting your old college campus, because the context is the same

   **Downside for depression: All those happy memories that are easy to recall when you are in a good mood suddenly evaporate.
 Meanwhile, all the tragedies in your life become too easy to remember.**